ppy/osu-wiki/news/2024/2024-06-17-the-followpoint-dressurf-top-keyboard-smasher.md

 > Sometimes I play DJMAX respect to just ease myself.
 Trying new key mods, and new gimmicks.

 >
-> Also, I've been exploring Qwilight, because it's very convenient to play bms charts and also to find new gimmicks.
+> Also, I've been exploring Qwilight, because it's very convenient to play BMS charts and also to find new gimmicks.
 (Also LR2 is awesome!, by the way!)

 *Where does the name "dressurf" come from, and is there any special meaning behind it?*